Women's, Gender, and Sexuality Studies

 - WGS 493 Special Topics in Women’s and Gender Studies

-Cross-listed Women’s and Gender Studies courses
+Cross-listed Women's Gender, and Sexuality Studies courses

 - WGS/ANT 444 Cross-Cultural Perspectives on Women